chibiboba/JS-120/JS 129/Specifics Study Guide.md

 ##### `apply`

 - Definition: Calls a function or method with an explicit execution context(the first argument passed to it), and optionally passes an array of arguments to the called function or method.

+  - Arguments are passed as an array, whereas in `call`, arguments are passed separately.

 - Syntax